LanetNetwork/dnsbalancer/README.md

 thread that does cleaning up request table for orphaned (stalled) items (DNS requests that are lost by underlying forwarders); if balancer should serve very high load, you may try to increase this value;
-* `watchdog_interval` specifies watchdog invocation interval in milliseconds; it is a timer thread that does polling forwarders.
+* `watchdog_interval` specifies watchdog invocation interval in milliseconds; it is a timer thread that does polling forwarders;
+* `reload_retry` is a timeout for another attempt for worker to exit in case of some requests are still queued and waiting for forwarder response.

 `stats` section holds statistics options: